NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/GP-Connect-Vaccinations-ITK3-Formerly-DigiMeds/Home/Design/Design-principles/Asynchronous-messaging-paradigms.page.md

 Where the message sender knows which party or parties the message is intended for, a point-to-point event notification is often used.
 Here the sender directs the message to a known recipient or set of recipients.

-For example, the Consultation Summary Report use case of the Send Document capability uses this pattern.
-The sending practice knows that the consultation report is intended only for a single known recipient organisation - the registered practice of the patient.
+For example, this specification uses this pattern.
+The sending practice knows that the payload is intended only for a single known recipient organisation - the registered practice of the patient.
 Therefore, this pattern is used for this use case and the MESH Endpoint Lookup Service is used as a broker to facilitate this message delivery pattern.

 **2. Publish/Subscribe event notification**